Medial Skeletal Diagram: A Generalized Medial Axis Approach for 3D Shape Representation: Medial Skeletal Diagram Computation

-More specifically, given the target mesh $\mathcal{S}$ and its raw medial mesh $\mathcal{M}$, \MD{} construction algorithm takes a set of medial vertices $\mathsf{V} = \{\mathbf{v}\big|\mathbf{v}\in\mathcal{M}\}$ as input.
+More specifically, given the target mesh $\mathcal{S}$ and its raw medial mesh $\mathcal{M}$, the algorithm of \MD{} construction takes a set of points on the medial mesh as inputs, namely, $\mathsf{V} \subset \mathcal{M}$.
 These vertices can either be manually selected or obtained from the global optimization described in Sec.~\ref{sec:globalOpt}.
 The restricted Voronoi diagram $\mathrm{RVD}(\mathsf{V}, \mathcal{M})$ is then constructed following Eq.~\eqref{eq:RVD}.
 We split any element in $\mathcal{M}$ that intersects with a Voronoi face into two parts at the intersection and insert necessary vertices or edges to maintain it as a triangle mesh.
 Each vertex $\mathbf{v}$ corresponds to a restricted Voronoi cell $\mathrm{RVC}(\mathbf{v}, \mathsf{V})$.
-It is worth noting that the $\mathrm{RVC}(\mathbf{v}, \mathsf{V})$ might have more than one connected component (CC) of $\mathcal{M}$.
+Note that the $\mathrm{RVC}(\mathbf{v}, \mathsf{V})$ might have more than one connected component (CC) of $\mathcal{M}$.
 Similar to~\cite{xin2022surfacevoronoi}, we modify each RVC to contain only one CC for the use of the following Delaunay triangulation.
 Specifically, we first perform a breadth-first search (BFS) rooted at $\mathbf{v}$ on $\mathcal{M}$ within each $\mathrm{RVC}(\mathbf{v}, \mathsf{V})$.
 We then assign the CC expanded by BFS to $\mathbf{v}$.
 For those CCs not assigned to any vertices, i.e., they do not contain any vertex from the input set, we assign them to their nearest neighboring CC based on the distance between the RVC site and the center of the CC.
 Fig.~\ref{fig:RVDDisconnectedCC} shows an example of the RVC modification.
 Since the raw medial mesh has only one CC for a closed shape, this assignment ensures that every element of $\mathcal{M}$ has an associated $\mathbf{v}$ and that each modified RVC is a single CC.